-Congratulations to Thomas Edwards, Tyler Orman, Caden Otis, Jonathan Tan, Brandt Damman, and Payton Bills who were inducted to the Nu Chapter of HKN this past weekend! #IamHKN See MoreSee Less
+Congratulations to the 6 newest inductees of the Nu Chapter!
+On April 23rd, 2022 Thomas Edwards, Tyler Orman, Caden Otis, Jonathan Tan, Brandt Damman, and Payton Bills were inducted.

 About the HKN Association